43. How to Assemble a New Bike

-IMPORTANT: Nuts and bolts on your bike should always be tightened to the manufacturer's specifications.
+important: Nuts and bolts on your bike should always be tightened to the manufacturer's specifications.

 How to Assemble a New Bike

 These days you can get a great deal on a new bike by ordering online.
 Today we’ll learn how to properly assemble a mail order bike right out of the box.
 Since there are so many different types of bikes and components available, I’ll give a brief overview of the assembly.
-If you’re watching this video on bicycletutor.com, you can check the links in the text below for more specific instructions.
+If you’re watching this video on bikeride.com, you can check the links in the text below for more specific instructions.

 Tools